The OPHA Board of Directors

 Robb is the lead organizer of CannAct, a national cannabis action conference focused on public health, youth prevention, and safety, and ToPCon; a national commercial tobacco prevention conference.
 He has a bachelor’s degree from Lewis and Clark College, a master's degree from the University of Oregon, and a graduate certificate in Virtual Team Management from Cornell University.

-Briana Arnold, ARGC
+Briana Arnold, MPH, ARGC

+Briana earned her MPH from the OHSU-PSU School of Public Health and a BS in Animal Sciences from Washington State University.
 Briana fosters a deep connection with food and the land and by spending most days elbow deep in the garden and pursuing adventure by backpacking, rock climbing, and alpine skiing.

-Armando Jimenez, Director at Large
+Armando Jimenez, MPH, Director at Large

-With over 15 years of dedicated service in public health, Armando Jimenez is committed to improving health equity and language access in Oregon.
+With over 15 years of dedicated service in public health, Armando Jimenez, MPH, is committed to improving health equity and language access in Oregon.
 His comprehensive experience spans public health leadership, health care operations, language services, emergency operations systems, health education, and grant administration.
 As a former health care interpreter, Armando currently serves as Director of Language Services at OHSU leading all language access programs and initiatives, including interpretation, translation, captioning, and bilingual proficiency testing.

 In his previous role as Senior Program Coordinator at Washington County Public Health, he led federally funded health literacy initiatives through community-based partnerships and investments in community health workers to improve access to care for migrant and seasonal farmworkers and individuals with limited English proficiency.